bionic-gpt/bionic-gpt/website/content/docs/rag/prompt.md

 We do keep a track of tokens as we add context and history to the prompt that is sent to the model.

-However, the inderence engines may count in a different way, to stop Bionic overflowing the context you can set a trim ratio.
+However, the inference engines may count in a different way, to stop Bionic overflowing the context you can set a trim ratio.

 ## Trim Ratio